US Imports by Year for Top Five Countries

-Here's what the United States imports from these 5 countries and why they're the best at producing these goods for the U.S. market.
+Here's what the United States imports from these five countries and why they're the best at producing these goods for the U.S. market:

 - China: China primarily exports electrical equipment.
 This would include computers and optical and medical equipment.
 It's also a big exporter of low-cost apparel, fabric, and textiles.
 A lot of China's exports are manufactured products made for U.S. companies.
 These companies pay to ship raw materials to China.
 There the low-cost factory workers process the materials into the final product.